mamisaki/RTPSpy/README.md

 RTPSpy has been developed on a Linux system (Ubuntu) and can also be run on Mac OSX and Windows with the Windows Subsystem for Linux (WSL) Ubuntu.
 GPU computation is not supported on OSX and WSL for now.

 ### External tools
-RTPSpy is assumed to be run on an miniconda (https://docs.conda.io) or Anaconda (https://www.anaconda.com/) environment.
+RTPSpy is assumed to be run on a miniconda (https://docs.conda.io) or Anaconda (https://www.anaconda.com/) environment.
 Install either one referring to these cite.
 A yaml file describing required python libraries that can be used to install the libraries in an anaconda environment is provided with the package for easy installation.

-AFNI (https://afni.nimh.nih.gov/) needs ot be installed to run RTPSpy library methods.
-See https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/background_install/main_toc.html for installation process for each system.
+AFNI (https://afni.nimh.nih.gov/) needs to be installed to run RTPSpy library methods.
+See https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/background_install/main_toc.html for the installation process for each system.

 ### For Linux, WSL ubuntu
 Install git command.